opencomputeproject/SAI/doc/sai-ptf/warmboot.md

     - Check test as normal

 ### Results
-This is the result of running the azure pipeline, which efficiently completed the VLAN test in a warm-reboot scenario.
+This is the result of running the azure pipeline, which efficiently completed the VLAN test in the warm-reboot scenario.
 ![result](img/warmreboot_result.png)